navinkumaragilysys/tenet/README.md

 ### Design

+> [!NOTE]
-*(This table will have the basic details about the employee.Middle name is optional.
+> *This table will have the basic details about the employee.Middle name is optional.
 IdVerified is a bit field which will have 0 or 1.
 0 means GovernmentID not verified and 1 means verified.
 Joined field will have the date when the employee joined the company.
-PayrollID is a foreign key which will have the primary key of the payroll table.)*
+PayrollID is a foreign key which will have the primary key of the payroll table.*

 | Column Name | Data Type | Description | required |
 | ----------- | --------- | ----------- | -------- |